Human = Garbage

 The five tracks from the original EP were recorded throughout February 1994, the first session starting at a mere three hours after bassist Todd Kiessling was bailed out of jail.
 According to Kiessling, he was arrested for trying to purchase an item with counterfeit money.
 He was, however, unaware of the currency's dubious status at the time of arrest.
-According to the liner notes of the CD edition of the record, all of the artwork was composed of various pictures and magazines that the band found in trash cans.
+According to the liner notes of the CD edition of the record, all of the artwork was composed of various pictures and magazines that the band found in abandoned stacks of printed material in alleyways, trash cans and/or dumpsters.

-The CD edition of the album has been released on vinyl formats.
-In 2014, the album was pressed on double vinyl through Tankcrimes.
+The CD edition of the album (released in 1998/1999) was reissued on vinyl formats in 2014.
+At that time, the album was pressed on double vinyl through Tankcrimes.